This is a rapidly evolving situation.

 - Practice social distancing.

-- Avoid close contact (6 feet) with others.
+- Avoid close contact (at least 6 feet) with others.

 - Avoid close contact with people who are sick.